Codeception/Codeception/docs/modules/Db.md

 * dump - path to database dump.
 * populate: true - should the dump be loaded before test suite is started.
 * cleanup: true - should the dump be reloaded after each test
+* reconnect: false - should the module reconnect to database before each test

 ### Example